albertofortes/gatsby-blog-2020/README.md

 5. Challenge 5 - [Add React Components in Markdown](https://www.gatsbyjs.org/blog/100days/mdx/).
 5. Challenge 6 - [Use Serverless Functions and Services to Collect Form Data](https://www.gatsbyjs.org/blog/100days/serverless/).
 5. Challenge 7 - [Turn Your Gatsby Site into a Progressive Web App](https://www.gatsbyjs.org/blog/100days/pwa/).

+### To-Dos

+1. ~~Create a simple JavaScript game for the home.~~ Done: a Snake game (only desktop)
+2. Create a simple JavaScript game for the 404.
+Maybe a pong or a Frog?

 EOF